ianphil/azure-iot-edge-template/README.md

 1. **modules** - Contains all of the modules for your Edge project.
     - The edge.py script assumes that you'll structure your Dockerfiles exactly like the filter-module sample.
 Have a Docker folder in the root of the project, then subfolders within that to support multiple Docker files.
+    - Your .*proj file must have the same name as your module folder name.
+If your module is named filter-module, then your proj file must be named filter-module.csproj
         > It is important that you follow this structure or the script will not work.

 ## Setup